 On this course you can:

 We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
 The CIPD is the professional body for HR specialists and is the world's largest Chartered HR professional body.
+This course provides an approved qualification meeting the knowledge requirements of the CIPD HR Professional Map at Advanced Level 7.
+On completion you will be eligible to seek Associate membership of the CIPD and you may meet the criteria for Chartered Membership (depending on your previous work experience).

 Here are some routes our graduates have pursued: